 David Gordon, 2018, frame from reading for The Sentient Archive.
 Video by Dave Tavani.

-David Gordon is a choreographer, dancer, writer, and director based in New York City.
-He has been creating performance works since the 1960s, first as a member of James Waring and Yvonne Rainer’s dance companies, then as a founder of improvisational group the Grand Union and not-for-profit theater organization the Pick Up Performance Co(s).
-He has created dozens of pieces, including The Matter, Trying Times, Shlemiel the First, and Dancing Henry Five.
-He has been awarded two Guggenheim Fellowships as well as several Bessie and Obie Awards, a Doris Duke Artist Award, and an American Masterpieces grant from the National Endowment for the Arts.
+David Gordon (1936–2022) was a choreographer, dancer, writer, and director based in New York City.
+He began creating performance works since the 1960s, first as a member of James Waring and Yvonne Rainer’s dance companies, then as a founder of improvisational group the Grand Union and not-for-profit theater organization the Pick Up Performance Co(s).
+He created dozens of pieces, including The Matter, Trying Times, Shlemiel the First, and Dancing Henry Five.
+He was awarded two Guggenheim Fellowships as well as several Bessie and Obie Awards, a Doris Duke Artist Award, and an American Masterpieces grant from the National Endowment for the Arts.
 He received a BFA from Brooklyn College.
 Gordon contributed five artist statements to Center publication The Sentient Archive: Bodies, Performance, and Memory, a collection of essays that illustrate how the body serves as a repository for knowledge.
 In 2020, Gordon created The Philadelphia Matter - 1972/2020, a Center-supported dance piece presented by Christ Church Preservation Trust.